Budibase/website/content/blog/tutorials/mysql-gui.md

 Naturally, this is crucial if you want your non-technical team to manage data.

-It can be hard to pick the right MySQL GUI though.
+It can be hard to pick the right MySQL GUI tool though.

 There are many options to choose from - many price ranges, features, and operating systems.
 However, it’s not hard to build a free tool that can do anything you want, and work on any devices you want to, including mobiles.